znes/angus-scenarios/README.md

 ## Preparation

-If you want to build the packages for scenarios all you need to do is run one script.
+If you want to build the packages for scenarios all you need to do is run some scripts.
+Clone the directory and `cd` to the root diectory.
+From here all commands are to be executed from the console.

 ### Requirements